lee-xingfeng/lee-xingfeng.github.io/_researches/researches.md

 Awards and Honors
 ======
+- Postgraduate Research & Practice Innovation Program of Jiangsu Province, 2023.06.
 - First-class Scholarship of Nanjing University of Science and Technology for Ph.D. students, 2022.
 - First-class Scholarship of Nanjing University of Science and Technology for Ph.D. students, 2021.
-- Innovation Scholarship of the Nanjing University of Science for Ph.D. students, 2023.03.
 - Excellent Master Graduation Project of SWUST, 2021.06.